 Once the schedule for an upcoming semester becomes available, your academic advisor can help you plan which courses you should take in order to move towards graduation.

 - Be weary of unofficial advice

-If someone tells you something about your requirements to graduate who is not an CJC or COS advisor, be sure to verify that information with your assigned advisor.
+If someone tells you something about your requirements to graduate who is not a CJC professor or COS advisor, be sure to verify that information with your assigned advisor.